 In our often chaotic and hectic online world, slowing down and taking the time to take people on your journey is critical.
 A great way to give potential customers a more intimate look into your business is to use video.

-Share who you are, what you are all about it, and who you can help.
+Share who you are, what you are about, and who you can help.
 Offer tips, advice, updates and relevant content in a short, easy to consume format.

-Not only does Google love video making it great for SEO purposes, but embedding YouTube videos into you website increases views and personalizes the user experience.
+Not only does Google love video, making it great for SEO purposes, but embedding YouTube videos into your website increases views and personalizes the user experience.

 8. Embrace Social Media

-As the use of social marketing for business continues to evolve, having an established social media presence that connects with potential customers is a crucial element to building your business or personal brand.
+As social marketing for business continues to evolve, having an established social media presence that connects with potential customers is crucial to building your business or personal brand.

 However, before you dive in, take a step back and analyze what your motivation for using social media truly is.

 9. Create a Credible Website

 A website can help establish credibility and should be the hub or center of your online presence.
 With it, you can showcase your individual talents and provide insight into who you are, what you are passionate about, and what niche or group you and your business serve.

 Allow your website to complement all that you are doing both offline and online.
 Add it to your marketing, newsletter, email and any other location where you are eager for consumers to find and connect with you.